-This is really unique as you'd usually have to wait till you get home after work to either ice or heat your sore muscles.
+And this is really unique as you'd usually have to wait until you get home from work to either ice or heat your sore muscles.

-But this tank top means you can do it exactly when you need to.....on the move while you work.
+But wearing one of these belts means you can do it exactly when you need to.....on the move and while you work.

-And it's also made with a breathable and lightweight material that is comfortable to work in and doesn't restrict your movement in any way.
+And each belt is made from a breathable and lightweight material that is comfortable to work in and doesn't restrict your movement in any way.

-So if you want to get someone a great gift that can reduce their aches and pains while they work, the Spand-Ice Revive Tank is a great choice.
+So if you want to get someone a great gift that can reduce their aches and pains while they work, the Spand-Ice Recovery Wrap Belt is a great choice.

 After all what better gift is there than taking away their pain?